WCSCourses/ScientificCommunities/02-define-domain-and-purpose.md

 - new opportunities
 - activities that are not creating value

-The purpose should therefore provide direction without becoming a rigid contract.
+Your purpose should therefore provide direction without becoming a rigid contract.

-Review it periodically.
+Plan to review it periodically.

 ---

-# 2.7 Check your purpose
+# Checkpoint

 Before moving on, ask: